 In addition to their primary duties, the two full-time Mounted Unit deputies are specially trained to investigate equine abuse and neglect cases.
-When a criminal abuse case is discovered by patrol deputies and referred to the Mounted Unit, we follow specific guidelines to ensure a proper outcome.
+When a criminal abuse case is discovered by patrol deputies and often referred to the Mounted Unit or Rural Enforcement & Outreach Unit, we follow specific guidelines to ensure a proper outcome.
 Working closely with the District Attorney’s Office, veterinarians, the Colorado Brand Board and other resources, these situations are taken very seriously and abuse suspects are charged accordingly.
 If additional assistance is required due to the extent of the situation, the Investigations Division may be called upon to assist or further the investigation.
 Often times we find that neglect is more of lack of knowledge than criminal intent.
 In these situations, the Mounted Unit may help mitigate or educate inexperienced owners to ensure proper care for their equine partners.

 The Mounted Unit is widely appreciated and often applauded by the public.
 We frequently participate in and provide assistance during a variety of annual community events such as the Pikes Peak or Bust Rodeo, the El Paso County Fair and the Air Force Academy Graduation.
 Additionally, mounted law enforcement brings a special level of decorum to special events such as the annual Pikes Peak Law Enforcement Memorial Ceremony.
 When you see the Mounted Unit, you are encouraged to speak to the deputies and meet the horses.
 Mounted Unit members are always eager to meet members of the community and show off their mounts.
 We are confident you will enjoy the interaction.